Gorillosa/project-portfolio-1.1/README.md

 **CSS3**
 -	The project uses CSS3 to add custom styles to the elements and content of my website.
 **Bootstrap v5.0**
--	The project uses Bootstrap v5.0 to add a responsive grid system, prebuilt components, plugins built on jQuery, and Bootstrap styles to my website, before adding my custom styles.
+-	The project uses Bootstrap v5.0 to add a responsive grid system, prebuilt components and Bootstrap styles to my website, before adding my custom styles.
 **Font Awesome**
 -	The project uses Font Awesome for the social media links.
 **Git**